AlienAsUsual/alienasusual.github.io/_posts/2021-2-7-Battle for the Neighborhoods Paw Claw.md

----
-layout: post
-title: Battle for the Neighborhoods: Paw & Claw
+# Battle for the Neighborhoods: Paw & Claw
----

 Student: DL, Coursera
 IBM Data Science Capstone
 February 7, 2021

-# Introduction
+## Introduction

 ## Background
 Pet services are increasing in demand in large metropolitan cities as pet ownership increases overall nationwide.
 The highest percentage of pet owners live in houses at 65.8%, but an impressive 43.1% live in apartments and condominiums, according to the 2016 study AVMA Pet Ownership and Demographics 2017-2018 Edition, published by the American Veterinary Medical Association.